Azure-Samples/java-aks-keyvault-tls/README.md

 ### Using the GitHub reusable workflow

-As an alternative to the manual instructions detailed in this repo, you can call an existing workflow to install the app on an existing cluster.
+As an alternative to the manual instructions detailed in this repo, you can call a GitHub workflow in this repo to install the app on an existing cluster.
 See [here](workflow.md) for instructions on how to do that.

 ## Prerequisites